 5. Use the skewers to push pilot holes through the center of each sign and then carefully thread the signs on to the dowel.
 Glue the bead to the top of dowel.

 Christmas is over and now my mind is officially in THINK SPRING mode!!
 I am not a winter girl.
 I despise cold weather, snow, dark days…all of it.
 Even with the recent warmer-than-normal weather here in North Carolina, I’m already ready for some HOT sunshine and time on our porch and in my gardens.
-I decided to make myself a little faux concrete planter with a succulent in it to get me through until I can get into my real garden.
+I decided to make myself a little faux concrete succulent planter to get me through until I can get into my real garden.
 Once spring finally arrives, it will move to my porch for display.
+Learn how to create this and other succulent crafts with Smoothfoam supplies.

 Carefully use a craft knife to hollow out one side of the Smoothfoam cube, leaving about 1/2” on all sides.